zabbix/zabbix/templates/cloud/azure_http/README.md

 ## Overview

 For Zabbix version: 6.2 and higher
-The template to monitor Microsoft Azure virtual machines by HTTP.
+The template to monitor Microsoft Azure MySQL flexible servers by HTTP.
 It works without any external scripts and uses the script item.

 ## Setup